indus/hugoVueSFC/content/posts/linked/index.md

 {
 "title": "Example: Shortcode - linked assets",
 "date": "2023-06-04",
 "description": "This example uses shortcodes in a post.
 The style and script assets are linked.
-The script asset uses a global version of the Ve library.
+The script asset uses a global version of the Vue library.
 The template asset is rendered in a x-template script that gets used by the vue component.", "tags": ["example", "linked"],
 "hideSummary": true
 }